-It’s not every day that I’m personally served breakfast by a Masterchef, let alone one with a cult following.
-But today’s the day.
+It’s not every day that you can be personally served brunch by a Masterchef, let alone one with a cult following.
+But at Kopitalk, you can.

-It’s when we talk to the owners that the shock sets in.
-Kopitalk is owned by Malaysian celebrity, university lecturer, hospitality consultant and magazine columnist Chef Dr Kamarul Hasni and his wife Yati, who also holds a Master’s degree in Hospitality.
+Kopitalk is a local gem of a restaurant, owned by Malaysian celebrity, university lecturer, hospitality consultant and magazine columnist Chef Dr Kamarul Hasni and his wife Yati, who also holds a Master’s degree in Business.

 The founder of Mat Periuk Kafe, Kam was a contestant and then host for eight years of Malaysia’s reality cooking show Versus 1001 Rasa by Baba’s, (the country’s version of MasterChef), the highest rating show in Malaysia with 1.2 million viewers per episode.
 One look at Kam’s Instagram feed leaves no doubt about his cult following in Malaysia.